Apple Might Use This Naming Scheme For Its 2019 iPhones, Leaker Claims

 — MacRumors.com (@MacRumors) August 10, 2019

 Should the new rumors be accurate, this would mark the official introduction of the “Pro” name to the iPhone line.
 Other Apple products, however, have long been using this branding, with the first MacBook Pro arriving in 2006, the iPad Pro in 2015 and the iMac Pro in 2017.
-As iMore explained, Apple typically uses “Pro” for products that cater to consumers looking for a higher-end, higher-performance device rather than a simpler one that is mainly designed for “everyday purposes.”
+As iMore explained, Apple typically uses “Pro” for products that cater to consumers looking for a higher-end, higher-performance device, rather than a simpler one that is mainly designed for “everyday purposes.”

 Regardless of what naming convention Apple uses for its 2019 iPhones, the devices are expected to be introduced to the public in September, as the Cupertino, California, company has done for the past several years.
 Per CNET, Apple has been rumored to be including a triple rear camera setup for at least one of this year’s iPhones, as well as a number of mostly incremental specification and feature upgrades, mainly larger batteries and a new processor.